Instruction-Free Tuning of Large Vision Language Models for Medical Instruction Following: Introduction

-To mitigate this limitation, several studies have developed instruction datasets for the medical domain and leveraged them to specialize LVLMs for medical applications \cite{li2025vision,cao2025mammovlm}.
-In particular, medical images are typically accompanied by detailed textual descriptions (e.g., radiology reports or captions from PubMed Central); these studies exploit this inherent property of medical image-text pairs to construct datasets for visual instruction tuning.
-Specifically, these approaches build upon earlier successes in general-purpose LVLMs \cite{shengyu2023instruction} by adapting language-only large language models (LLMs) to transform image descriptions into conversational image-instruction-output triplets for large-scale instruction dataset construction.
+Several studies have adapted LVLMs for medical applications by using instruction datasets specifically designed for the medical domain \cite{sellergren2025medgemma,chen2024towards}.
+Since medical images are typically paired with detailed textual descriptions (e.g., radiology reports or captions from PubMed Central), these studies leverage language-only large language models (LLMs) to transform image descriptions into conversational image-instruction-output triplets for visual instruction tuning.
 However, the frequent use of domain-specific abbreviations and terminology \cite{moon2014sense}, along with the need for expert-level contextual understanding \cite{leaman2015challenges}, poses a significant challenge for constructing datasets using LLMs.
-Meanwhile, radiology reports typically begin with a lesion description and conclude with a diagnostic impression \cite{kahn2009toward}, which leads to strong inter-sentence confounding dependencies within the constructed datasets.
+Another challenge is that, radiology reports typically begin with a lesion description and conclude with a diagnostic impression \cite{kahn2009toward}, which leads to strong inter-sentence confounding dependencies within the constructed datasets.
 These characteristics lead to the overlooking of visual features and exacerbate hallucinations \cite{favero2024multi}, thereby necessitating visual instruction tuning that accounts for these factors.
 Therefore, we revisit fine-tuning approaches that reduce reliance on handcrafted or generated instructions (as illustrated in Fig. \ref{fig_concept}(b)), aiming to avoid inefficiencies in constructing instruction datasets and to mitigate potential drawbacks caused by inadequate instructions.

+\emph{Instruction-free tuning} refers to fine-tuning LVLMs using only image-description pairs (e.g., radiology reports or captions), without relying on any instructions.
+To the best of our knowledge, this is the first work to formalize address this task for instruction-tuned LVLMs.
+However, fine-tuning a model without human-curated instructions introduces additional challenges, particularly when it leverages on the inherent properties of paired raw data as text instructions (e.g., \emph{``Describe this medical scan''}) \cite{chen2024towards}.
+Paired descriptions (e.g., radiology reports or captions) do not perfectly align with the natural response (e.g., \emph{``The image...''}) that would typically follow a conversational instruction (e.g., \emph{``Describe...''}).
+The misalignment between the instruction-description pairs in the fine-tuning and pre-training datasets poses a risk of degrading the instruction-following capability of the pre-trained LVLM.